Skip to main content

 }

-How to deploy contract to a certain shard
+How to deploy a contract to a specific shard

-• Mintless Jettons: When you need to distribute jettons during a Token Generation Event (TGE), you can allow users to claim a predefined airdrop directly from the jetton-wallets contract.
-It is cheap, does not require an additional transaction, and is available on demand (only users who need to spend jettons now will claim them).
+• Mintless Jettons: During a Token Generation Event (TGE), you can enable users to claim a predefined airdrop directly from the jetton wallet contract.
+This approach is cost-effective, eliminates the need for additional transactions, and operates on-demand (only users ready to spend jettons will claim them).
 [LINK]

-• Tonapi Solution for Jetton Mass Sending: Allows for the distribution of existing jettons via direct sending to user wallets.
-Battle-tested by Notcoin and DOGS (a few million transfers each), optimized to decrease latency, throughput, and costs.
+• Tonapi Solution for Jetton Mass Sending: This solution distributes existing jettons by sending them directly to user wallets.
+Proven by Notcoin and DOGS (handling millions of transfers each), it optimizes latency, throughput, and costs.
 Mass jetton sending

-• TokenTable Solution for Decentralized Claim: Allows users to claim jettons from specific claim transactions (users pay for fees).
-Battle-tested by Avacoin and DOGS (a few million transfers), optimized to increase throughput and costs.
+• TokenTable Solution for Decentralized Claim: This approach lets users claim jettons from specific claim transactions (users cover the fees).
+Tested by Avacoin and DOGS (millions of transfers), it maximizes throughput while managing costs.
 Introduction